gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 \indent We can obtain a suite of four diagnostic plots by using the ``plot`` function on any linear model object that we have fit.
-To get all the plots together in four panels we need to add the ``par(mfrow=c(2,2))`` command to tell R to make a graph with 4 panels^[We have been using this function quite a bit to make multi-panel graphs but did not show you that line of code.
-But you need to use this command for linear model diagnostics or you won't get the plots we want from the model.
+To get all the plots together in four panels we need to add the ``par(mfrow=c(2,2))`` command to tell R to make a graph with 4 panels^[You need to use this command for linear model diagnostics or you won't get the plots we want from the model.
 And you really just need ``plot(lm2)`` but the ``pch=16`` option makes it easier to see some of the points in the plots.].